 Carpobrotus edulis is also commonly known as Ice Plant, Hottentot-fig, Highway Ice Plant, or Pigface.
 It is native to South Africa.
 There it is called the Suurvy or Sour Fig. It is a succulent ground cover.
 It was previously classified as Mesembryanthemum and named Mesembryanthemum edule.

 It is part of the Aizoaceae family of plants.
-There are similar plants in this genus making it easy to confuse them but Carpobrotus edulis is rather large in size comparatively.
+It is easy to confuse Carpobrotus edulis with other plants in the same genus.
+However, Carpobrotus edulis is rather large in size comparatively.
 Carpobrotus edulis flowers are from 2.5 to 6in or 6.5cm to 15cm in diameter.
-Flowers usually magenta or creams yellow.
+Flowers are usually magenta or creamy yellow.
 The succulent leaves are slightly curved.

 Carpobrotus edulis is pollinated by bees.
 Tortoises eat the leaves and baboons and antelope eat the flowers.
 It provides shelter for snails and lizards and snakes.
 Carpobrotus edulis grows-up 90cm or 3ft per year.
 It flowers mostly from August to October.
 The flowers open with light and close at night.